publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptG/ch83/schIII/m__us_usc_t5_s8331.md

 [Pub.
 L. 112–141, div.
 F, title I, § 100121(d)][/us/pl/112/141/s100121/d], July 6, 2012, [126 Stat.
 914][/us/stat/126/914], provided that:

-> “The amendments made by subsections (a) and (b) \[enacting sections 8336a and 8412a of this title and amending this section\] shall take effect on the effective date of the implementing regulations issued by the Director of the Office of Personnel Management.”
+> “The amendments made by subsections (a) and (b) \[enacting sections 8336a and 8412a of this title and amending this section\] shall take effect on the effective date of the implementing regulations issued by the Director of the Office of Personnel Management \[Nov.
+6, 2014; see 79 F.R.
+46608\].”

  __Effective Date of 2008 Amendment__